Mubashir9/cnn-from-scratch/README.md

-# cnn-from-scratch
+# Convolutional Neural Network from Scratch
-A Convolutional Neural Network made from scratch.
+In this project I made a CNN from scratch using only Pandas as Numpy.